httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 of the structured field value. {{http-header-structured}}

 `key`
-: A string parameter used to select a single member value from a dictionary structured field. {{http-header-dictionary}}
+: A string parameter used to select a single member value from a Dictionary structured field. {{http-header-dictionary}}

+`bs`
+: A boolean flag indicating that individual field values are encoded using Byte Sequence data structures before being combined into the component value. {{http-header-byte-sequence}}

 `req`
-: A boolean flag indicating that the component value is derived from the request that triggered this response message and not from the response message directly.
-Note that this parameter can also be applied to many derived component identifiers. {{content-request-response}}
+: A boolean flag for signed responses indicating that the component value is derived from the request that triggered this response message and not from the response message directly.
+Note that this parameter can also be applied to any derived component identifiers that target the request. {{content-request-response}}

-`bs`
-: A boolean flag indicating that the component value is encoded using Byte Sequence data structures before being combined. {{http-header-byte-sequence}}

 Multiple parameters MAY be specified together, though some combinations are redundant or incompatible.
-For example, the `sf` parameter's functionality is already covered when the `key` parameter is used on a dictionary item.
+For example, the `sf` parameter's functionality is already covered when the `key` parameter is used on a dictionary item, since `key` requires strict serialization of the value.
 The `bs` parameter, which requires the raw field values from the message, is not compatible with use of the `sf` or `key` parameters, which require the parsed data structures of the field values after combination.

-Additional parameters MAY be defined in a registry established in {{param-registry}}.
+Additional parameters are be defined in a registry established in {{param-registry}}.

-### Canonicalized Structured HTTP Fields {#http-header-structured}
+### Strict Serialization of HTTP Structured Fields {#http-header-structured}

 If the value of the the HTTP field in question is known by the application to be a structured field ({{STRUCTURED-FIELDS}}), and the expected type of the structured field is known, the signer MAY include the `sf` parameter in the component identifier.
 If this parameter is included with a component identifier, the HTTP field value MUST be serialized using the rules specified in {{Section 4 of STRUCTURED-FIELDS}} applicable to the type of the HTTP field.
 Note that this process will replace any optional internal whitespace with a single space character, among other potential transformations of the value.

-Processing of this parameter MUST occur after multiple field values have been combined into a single List or Dictionary structure.
+If multiple field values occur within a message, these values MUST be combined into a single List or Dictionary structure before serialization.

 For example, the following dictionary field is a valid serialization: